Q: What was your childhood ambition?

 Q: What is your favourite racecourse in Ireland?

-Q: If you weren’t a jockey what would you be?
+Q: If you weren’t a trainer what would you be?

-Q: If you could ride one horse, what would it be?
+Q: If you could train one horse, what would it be?

 Q: How do you cope with pressure?